- EN - Blog

 Quite simply, customer satisfaction involves offering products and services to your customers that meet their needs, expectations, and demands.
 More and more companies are realising that sustainable growth of their businesses depends in large part on their ability to satisfy their customers.
 Yet, some companies have yet to put customer satisfaction at the heart of their strategy.

 There are at least five reasons to measure customer satisfaction before, during, and after purchases using satisfaction indicators like NPS, CSAT, or CES.
-These five may not be the only reasons, but in our opinion they are the primary ones and should at least be enough to convince you!
-Without further ado, here they are:
+These five may not be the only reasons, but they are the ones we believe to be important.
+So, without further ado, here they are:

 First of all, measuring customer satisfaction will help you gain a better understanding of your customers and their expectations.
 This is crucial because there is often a big difference between how you perceive your customers’ needs and expectations and what the reality is.

 A company's success lies in its ability to offer products and services that fill customer demand.
 Measuring customer satisfaction helps you take stock of that demand, find out what your customers like, and maybe even discover what they don't like and what leads to dissatisfaction.

 A proper understanding of your customers’ satisfaction will help you identify their specific needs, better than any market study.

 2. Reduce direct and indirect costs related to customer dissatisfaction

 Customer dissatisfaction is one of the top dangers for any company.
 Several studies have shown the considerable economic and financial impact of customer dissatisfaction in an environment of high consumer volatility and stiff competition.
 According to the consultancy Livework Studio, 91% of consumers who are dissatisfied with your products or services will not come back to your company.